celinelatulipe/ThinkLikeComputer/_sources/GeneralIntro/ThePythonProgrammingLanguage.rst

 .. mchoice:: question1_3_1
    :answer_a: the instructions in a program, written in a high-level language.
-   :answer_b: the language that you are programming in (e.g., Python).
+   :answer_b: the language that you are programming in (e.g. Python).
    :answer_c: the environment/tool in which you are programming.
    :answer_d: the number (or “code”) that you must input at the top of each program to tell the computer how to execute your program.
    :correct: a
-   :feedback_a: If the instructions are strored in a file, it is called the source code file.
+   :feedback_a: If the instructions are stored in a file, it is called the source code file.
    :feedback_b: This language is simply called the programming language, or simply the language.
-Programs are writte in this language.
+Programs are written in this language.
-   :feedback_c: The environment may be called the IDE, or integrated development environment, though not always.
+   :feedback_c: The environment may be called the IDE, or Integrated Development Environment, though not always.
    :feedback_d: There is no such number that you must type in at the start of your program.

    Source code is another name for: